 PALLET DROPS

-Pallet drops are the simplest visual merchandising display to execute — in most cases, you can pull the pallet right off the truck, wheel it to the sales floor, and put a sign on it.
+Pallet drops are the simplest merchandising display to execute — in most cases, you can pull the pallet right off the truck, wheel it to the sales floor, and put a sign on it.
 Voila!
-Pallet drops tend to be best for high-volume items that are physically large and relevant to the season or current events.
+Pallet drops tend to be the best visual merchandising displays for high-volume items that are physically large and relevant to the season or current events.

 In the summer, you might see a series of pallet drops that include cases of potato chips, 12-packs of soda, and charcoal for the grill.
-These are the must-have items for the season that are going to make it into the majority of carts that pass by.
+This type of merchandising display in retail highlights must-have items for the season that are going to make it into the majority of carts that pass by.
+Because they are positioned in high-traffic power aisles, they are a primary driver of incremental display sales for large-format goods.

 Tips for Merchandising Pallet Drops